Security-Card-Game/seccardgamecli/README.md

 * create a deck while specifying how many cards to use in total and how many cards from which type
 * a simple GUI to show the drawn cards - you will still need a dice and keep track of resources ;)

+See [Project](PROJECT.md) form some details on structure and history.

 ## How to play

 Important, this game runs locally on your computer.
 If you want to play